 - Payment systems integration.
 Customers should be able to use multiple ways to deposit the money into the account and automatically withdraw it.

 - Analytical tools.
 Latest market news, price fluctuations, and predictions should be available on the dashboard to ensure the trader can close deals without needing extra input.

 - Reporting tools.
 The website backend should aggregate and analyze trader’s data and generate automatic reports on demand.
 These may include trades, deposits, withdrawals, summary, and other records.

-- Support and help center.
+- IT Support and services.
 Online chat or other contact channels should be available for users via their private cabinets to breed trust and quickly resolve any occurring problems.